Debt Collection Lawyer Florida

 Adam Ludwin, Founder

 Adam Ludwin founded Ludwin Law Group in 2015 to represent clients in complex civil litigation, including debt collection disputes, business litigation, and contract claims.
-His litigation practice focuses on cases where the stakes are high and specialized expertise is essential.
+His litigation practice focuses on cases where the stakes are high and specialized expertise makes the difference between recovery and default.

-Adam has handled hundreds of debt collection cases, representing both creditors pursuing recovery and consumers defending against aggressive collection tactics.
-He’s litigated cases involving FDCPA violations, judgment enforcement, commercial debt disputes, and wage garnishment challenges.
+Adam has handled hundreds of debt collection cases representing both creditors pursuing recovery and consumers defending against aggressive collection tactics.
+His cases span FDCPA violations, judgment enforcement, commercial debt disputes, and wage garnishment challenges.
+Cases at Ludwin Law Group are handled with close attorney oversight and personalized attention from initial consultation through final resolution.

 - Florida Bar Admitted